Lock Model Elements

 Locking multiple objects together

-You can select multiple objects in the Project Browser, and lock them at the same time.
+You can select multiple objects in the Browser window, and lock them at the same time.
 The multiple objects should be of the same type; that is, several Packages OR several diagrams OR several elements.
 The selected objects must also have the same parent and therefore be peers.

 When you have selected the objects to lock, right-click on one of them and: